nginxinc/nginx-openshift-router/docs/configuration.md

 * `nginx.router.openshift.io/websocket`.
 Enables Websocket.
 The default is `false`.
 * `nginx.router.openshift.io/grpc`.
 Enables gRPC.
 The default is `false`.
 * `nginx.router.openshift.io/proxy_ssl_name`.
 Specifies the server name for verifying the proxied server certificate.
 Only used when re-encryption is enabled.
 The default value is the host of the route.

+The NGINX Router supports the following unsafe annotations:

+* `unsafe.nginx.router.openshift.io/server-snippets`.
+Sets custom snippets in the server context of the generated NGINX config.
+If multiple routes are created for the same host and all have this annotation present, the annotation of the primary route will be used.
+The primary route is a route which name is the alphabetically last among all routes.
+If some routes have TLS termination enabled, the primary route is a route which name is the alphabetically last among all TLS-enabled routes.
+Not available for passthrough routes.
+* `unsafe.nginx.router.openshift.io/location-snippets`.
+Sets custom snippets in the location context of the generated NGINX config.
+Not available for passthrough and TCP/UDP routes.

+**Notes**:
+* The Router doesn't validate the unsafe annotations, which might lead to invalid NGINX configuration.
+Check the Router logs to makes sure that the annotations have been successfully applied.
+* Requires the `ROUTER_ENABLE_UNSAFE_ANNOTATIONS` environment variable set to `true`.

 Additional annotations are available in the [TCP/UDP Load Balancing Extension](#tcpudp-load-balancing-extension).